Michael-Amar-95/Initial_Steps_In_Coding/Matlab/README.md

 ### 40. NormalStructDemo (MATLAB)

-A MATLAB script that demonstrates the use of the `ex9_1normal` function for computing mean and standard deviation along different dimensions of a matrix.
+A MATLAB script that demonstrates the use of the `ComputeMeanAndStdStruct` function for computing mean and standard deviation along different dimensions of a matrix.

 **What it does:**
 - Creates an array `Array` with values from 1 to 28.
 - Reshapes `Array` into a 7x4 matrix.
-- Calls `ex9_1normal(Array,1)` to compute the mean and standard deviation along the rows (dimension 1) and stores the result in `result1`.
+- Calls `ComputeMeanAndStdStruct(Array,1)` to compute the mean and standard deviation along the rows (dimension 1) and stores the result in `result1`.
-- Calls `ex9_1normal(Array,2)` to compute the mean and standard deviation along the columns (dimension 2) and stores the result in `result2`.
+- Calls `ComputeMeanAndStdStruct(Array,2)` to compute the mean and standard deviation along the columns (dimension 2) and stores the result in `result2`.
 - Displays the results as structs with fields `represent` (mean) and `spread` (standard deviation).

 **Purpose:**